Last Updated on February 17, 2023 by Lori Geurin

-We have much to learn about the Lyme bacteria and how it impacts our health.
-Through sharing our experiences we can learn from each other and and support one another in what we’re going through.
+We have much to learn about Lyme bacteria and how it impacts our health.
+Through sharing our experiences, we can learn from each other and support one another in what we’re going through.
 Because – as you know – Lyme disease isn’t like other diseases.

 Please view this post as a sort of forum for the topic and feel free to share updates to any previous comments you may have made.
 Also, add new comments.

-As always, please keep in mind that everyone is entitled to their own experience and opinions.
-We are all individuals with a variety of life experience and respecting other viewpoints is essential.
+As always, please remember that everyone is entitled to their own experience and opinions.
+We are all individuals with various life experiences, and respecting other viewpoints is essential.

 - Immune system issues caused by the Lyme bacteria